Industrial rock: 1970s–1980s: Origins

-By the late 1970s, post-punk and post-hardcore bands, began incorporating elements of industrial music into rock music.
+By the late 1970s, post-punk bands began incorporating elements of industrial music into rock music.
+Music critics retroactively credit the San Francisco band Chrome with sparking the "beginning of industrial rock."
 Killing Joke described by music journalist Simon Reynolds as "a post-punk version of heavy metal" emerged as an influential band in the development of industrial rock music, their album Night Time (1985) saw mainstream success and influenced Trent Reznor of Nine Inch Nails.
 Subsequently, New York City band Swans emerged and drew influence from the local no wave scene, most notably Glenn Branca's Theoretical Girls "You Got Me", as well as punk rock, noise music (particularly Whitehouse) and the original industrial groups.
 Chris Connelly said the musical project Foetus was "the instigator when it comes to the marriage of machinery to hardcore punk."